Makster04/MACHINE_LEARNING_WARMUPS/PMF_PDF_CDF.md

-Yep — I’d organize the **PMF, PDF, and CDF material the same way as the Normal Distribution notes**: focus on the definitions, the distinctions that are easiest to confuse, the equations, and the rules worth memorizing.
-That matches the structure of your Normal Distribution sheet.

 # What You Should Know About PMF, PDF, and CDF

 These slides are mainly teaching the difference between **discrete and continuous random variables**, how **PMFs and PDFs represent probability**, and how the **CDF accumulates probability**.